About Our Agency

 - Professional, Ethical, & Helpful

-We have an effective, multi-facted marketing program that is focused on Puerto Morelos Real Estate and garners maximum local exposure.
+We have an effective, multi-faceted marketing program that is focused on Puerto Morelos Real Estate and garners maximum effective exposure.
 In addition to this website, our exclusive listings are featured in the national MLS system, our in-office listing sheets and TV previews, and in virtual showing videos on YouTube.
 We frequently participate and sponsor in town events where we promote our listings and services.
 Mayan Riviera Properties is featured in the Puerto Morelos Guide Map that is distributed throughout town and in the hotels.
 We also hold open houses and broker previews to be sure that your property is seen!

 Are you interested in listing your property?
 If so, there are a few things to consider:

 - Timing: The vast majority of showings take place during high season (mid-December – April).
 So, placing your property on the market prior to this time period is ideal for maximum exposure.
 There is some activity during off-season, but it is quite often follow-up buyers who originally saw properties during the previous high season.